grafana/agent/docs/upgrade-guide/_index.md

 exporter's client. `insecure_skip_verify` is moved into this setting's block.

-Old configurations with `insecure_skip_verify` outside `tls_config` will continue to work until it's fully deprecated.
+Old configurations with `insecure_skip_verify` outside `tls_config` will continue to work as of this version, but support will eventually be removed.
 If both `insecure_skip_verify` and `tls_config.insecure_skip_verify` are used, then the latter take precedence.